 What About Bugs, Insects, and Diseases?

 Here are the pests that love your growing spinach: aphids (you will see sticky leaves), spider mites, and flea beetles.
 The diseases are downy mildew and white rust.

 The mildew looks like powdery mildew and the rust looks like white spots on the leaves.
 You can hose them or pick them off.
 If I see mildew or rust, I destroy the plants.

 Then I let the soil dry out and plant additional seeds in a different garden bed.
 Typically if you have strong plants you may not have to worry about pests or diseases.

 Once the spinach is about eight inches tall, it’s ready to pull, or just pinch a few leaves for tonight’s dinner salad.
 Scissors work great as well.
 Once the plants have “bolted,” meaning they have flowers, they are ready to pull and start another row of seeds, if the weather is acceptable.
 Pick outer leaves first and then the inner leaves.

 How to Preserve Spinach

-You can freeze it in plastic bags, its great for smoothies.
-Freezing by Linda You can also dehydrate it like I do in my Excalibur Dehydrator by placing the freshly washed leaves evenly across the trays.
+You can freeze it in plastic bags, it’s great for smoothies.
+Freezing by Linda You can also dehydrate it as I do in my Excalibur Dehydrator by placing the freshly washed leaves evenly across the trays.
 My dehydrator suggests a temperature of 125degreesF/52degreesC.

 The leaves should be crisp and crumble when touched.
 Dehydrating by Linda My spinach took about three hours.
 The time will vary depending on the humidity in the room and how many leaves you have on the trays.